Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 dotnet-aspnet-codegenerator area AreaNameToGenerate
 ```

-- This commands will create Areas folder at the root level of our app with all the features (--> Create Models, Controllers, Views folders in Area folder + ScaffoldingReasMe.txt file at the root level of our app)
+- This commands will create Areas folder at the root level of our app with all the features (--> Create Models, Controllers, Views folders in Area folder + ScaffoldingReasMe.txt file at the root level of our app --> in the bottom of the project's root folder)
 - This allow to keep your files separately

 2. Create files with any names in Controller , Models and Views folder (-->See Areas folder)